Letter: Brenda Bengtson, Hamilton - Loudoun Now

 Letter: Brenda Bengtson, Hamilton

 Editor: I’m grateful to those in the Virginia House of Delegates and Senate who made voting more accessible to Virginians during the pandemic.
-H.O.D.
-District #33 can look forward to a great addition to their number with Paul Siker.
+House District 33 can look forward to a great addition to their number with Paul Siker.

 Perhaps the most egregious abuse of his office, LaRock chose to support sedition and cancel the votes of local, state, and national citizens by attending the attempted coup on Insurrection Day, Jan.
 6, 2021.
 He tried to cancel 138,372 Loudoun voters, 2,413,568 Virginia voters, and 81,281,502 American voters who legitimately elected President Biden in a free and fair manner.
 He and other Virginia legislators chose to attend rallies that perpetuated a lie manufactured by the ex-president.
 He signed a letter to the ex-vice-president to decertify the results of the 2020 election.
 He ignored the fact that 100 plus law enforcement officers were injured while defending the Capitol.
 After 60 failed lawsuits/attempts and no evidence of widespread fraud, I have to ask if he wishes to cancel democracy itself by nullifying our votes?
 His disdain for constituents is evident as is his preference for autocracy, fascism, and theocracy.
 No thanks.